omariut/django-console/README.md

 # CodeLess-Django

-CodeLess-Django is a Django app to develop django apps without writing code.
-Developers can create apps and models from a web page where all the models field types and options are placed in front of developers eyes .
-CodeLess-Django will take care of adding apps to settings file, creating generic views and api views etc.
+CodeLess-Django is a powerful Django application that enables developers to build Django apps without the need for extensive code writing.
+By leveraging its intuitive web interface, developers can create apps and models effortlessly.
+All the essential model field types and options are conveniently presented, allowing developers to make informed decisions easily.
+With CodeLess-Django, the tedious tasks such as adding apps to the settings file, creating generic views, and API views are handled automatically, streamlining the development process and saving valuable time.
-Detailed documentation is in the "docs" directory.

 ## installation
 ```